wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-much-time-do-i-spend-on-a-course-here">How much time do I spend on a course here?</h2>
- The [rule of thumb](https://en.wikipedia.org/wiki/Rule_of_thumb) is that a unit of coursework is 3-4 hours of time *outside* class.
+<a id=81></a> The [rule of thumb](https://en.wikipedia.org/wiki/Rule_of_thumb) is that a unit of coursework is 3-4 hours of time *outside* class.
 Most courses are 3 units, so 9-12 of work outside the classroom plus the ~3 hours of class time.
 So regular classes may require ~11-15 hours per week total.
 The work in most classes varies from week-to-week, but it's best to plan for the worst case, where all course have a "busy" (~11 hour) week at the same time.

 Non-classroom activities, like project, thesis, and independent study have the same work expectations.
 For example, a 3 unit project over a 15-week semester should be about 150–180 hours of work.
 If you are interested in a 6 unit project it would take twice that, and that's usually not possible in a single semester.
 Most 6-unit projects and such are accomplished in two semesters.